GeniusVentures/openzeppelin-contracts-diamond/README.md

 :building_construction: **Want to scale your decentralized application?** Check out [OpenZeppelin Defender](https://openzeppelin.com/defender) — a secure platform for automating and monitoring your operations.

+> **Note**
+> You are looking at the EIP-2535 Diamond upgradeable variant of OpenZeppelin Contracts.
+Be sure to review the documentation on [Using OpenZeppelin Contracts with Upgrades](https://docs.openzeppelin.com/contracts/4.x/upgradeable).
+>
+> Also, if you are upgrading existing contracts from v4.5 of these EIP-2535 contracts, you will have to edit the contracts to revert to the misspelled 'openzepplin' for the storage slots.
 ## Overview

 ### Installation

 ```
-$ npm install @openzeppelin/contracts
+$ npm install @gnus-ai/openzeppelin-contracts-diamond
 ```

 OpenZeppelin Contracts features a [stable API](https://docs.openzeppelin.com/contracts/releases-stability#api-stability), which means that your contracts won't break unexpectedly when upgrading to a newer minor version.

-An alternative to npm is to use the GitHub repository (`openzeppelin/openzeppelin-contracts`) to retrieve the contracts.
+An alternative to npm is to use the GitHub repository (`geniusventures/openzeppelin-contracts-diamond`) to retrieve the contracts.
 When doing this, make sure to specify the tag for a release such as `v4.5.0`, instead of using the `master` branch.

 ### Usage